Skip to main content

 • Auto layout with further options to adjust your view

-In the bottom right corner, a mini map visualizes which part of the diagram is being displayed on the canvas at the moment.
-You can also use this mini map to move around the canvas.
+In the bottom left corner, a mini map visualizes which part of the diagram is being displayed on the canvas at the moment.
+You can also use this mini map to move around the canvas and adjust the zoom level.
+The Fit view functionality sets the zoom level and canvas to the optimal settings to view as much of your diagram as possible.
+You can also Hide the mini map here.

 Adding model elements